-The non-Equity Acting Fellowship Company will perform two touring productions as well as perform in ASF productions and serve as understudies.
+Typically, the non-Equity Acting Fellowship Company will perform in one or two touring productions as well as perform in ASF productions and serve as understudies.
 Training in text, voice, speech, auditioning, and stage combat to meet performance demands will be given by resident and visiting artists.

-Production Fellows will work with their department of concentration (lighting, sound, costuming, scenic, paints, and stage management) alongside seasoned professionals and have the opportunity to work on the Touring Company productions as designers and stage managers.
+Production Fellows will work with their department of concentration (lighting, sound, costuming, scenic, paints, and stage management) alongside seasoned professionals to help see each show during their time here to completion.
+In addition, they will have the opportunity to work on the Touring Company production(s) as designers and stage managers.

 Compensation: Each fellowship offers a weekly salary of $455.
 Fully furnished apartments (within walking distance of the theatre) can be made available to participants for a modest monthly fee.
 EMC weeks available.

 The Acting Fellows will perform in our non-equity touring show(s).
 They will also fill roles in our repertory season as well as understudy various roles throughout their time here.
 When the acting fellows are not rehearsing or performing there will be a variety of training opportunities.
 EMC weeks available.

 We do not currently have any Acting Fellow openings.
 Please check back in spring 2019.

 The Lighting Fellow will assist the Master Electrician with various responsibilities for each of the shows during their time at the Alabama Shakespeare Festival.
 The fellow will also have the opportunity to design the lights for one of the touring productions.
 The Lighting Fellow may also be asked to assist lighting designers throughout the season.